-Uniforms and insignia of the U.S. Army in World War II.
+Uniforms of the U.S. Army and Marine Corps in World War II.

 Uniforms of the US Army

 However, American combat clothing, which became the most advanced in the world at the end of the war, still looked remarkably obsolete in 1941.
 American officers wore a summer uniform that was used into the war, although it was out of place everywhere except perhaps in Mexico in 1913.

 There were three basic versions of the American uniform: